SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/values.md

 #### errors

-*   101 – In demo mode this function is disabled (if current user has “demo” flag)
+*   101 – In demo mode this function is disabled (if current user has "demo" flag)
 *   201 – Not found in database (if task with the specified id does not exist)
 *   255 – Invalid task state (if task has already done or failed or no values was submitted)
 *   242 – There were errors during content validation (if given values are invalid for the form).
 Example: